Let me start this post with one of my favorite quotes.

 3. Do: Rebrand and refresh if necessary

-Any business, no matter how big or small, should periodically assess its brand to see if a rebranding or brand refresh is necessary.
+Any business, no matter how big or small, should periodically assess its brand to see if a rebranding, brand evolution, or brand refresh is necessary.
 This doesn’t necessarily mean that you need to overhaul your entire image – sometimes, small changes can make a big impact.

 For example, you might update your logo to be more modern or redesign your website to be more user-friendly.